Our Weight Loss Procedures

 the most commonly performed and a popular weight loss surgical procedure in the US.

 Sleeve gastrectomy is a type of restrictive surgery that is done on the stomach only.
 With this surgery, there is nothing done to the intestines.
 This operation is sometimes called a partial gastrectomy, as well as a vertical sleeve gastrectomy.
-This surgery takes the stomach, which looks much like a pouch, and changing it into a tube, giving it the name sleeve.
+The gastric sleeve surgery takes the stomach, which looks much like a pouch, and changes its shape to a tube like structure, giving it the name of “sleeve”.

 Restrict your food intake

-Having a smaller stomach restricts how much food the patient can take in by being large enough to have a small amount of food coming in at once.
-The stomach’s outlet valve is still there, so the normal stomach-emptying process can continue, allowing the patient to feel full.
+Having a smaller stomach restricts how much food the patient can take in.
+The stomach’s outlet valve is left in place so the normal stomach-emptying process can continue, allowing the patient to feel full.

 This operation is done in a single stage.
 There is no need for anastomosis or a new connection between the small intestine and stomach.
 The intestine is not removed.
 It does not cause dumping syndrome or malabsorption.
-Sleeve gastrectomy has been found to be better than an adjustable band because part of the stomach is removed that creates ghrelin, a hormone that controls hunger.
-In combined procedures, the complication rate on average is about 2-3%, while the rate with this operation is under 0.5%.
+Sleeve gastrectomy has been found to be better than an adjustable band because part of the stomach that is removed is responsible for secretion of ghrelin, a hormone that controls hunger.
+In Roux- en Y Gastric Bypass, the complication rate on average is about 2-3%, while the rate with this operation is under 0.5%.